FHA cash-out refinance guide

 - Loan-to-value (LTV) ratio: You’ll need at least 20 percent equity in your property after the cash-out refinance.

 - Mortgage insurance: All FHA loans, including cash-out refinances, require mortgage insurance.
-You’ll pay an upfront premium of 1.75 percent of the loan amount, then an annual premium for the next 11 years that ranges between 0.45 percent and 0.80 percent of the loan amount, depending on the length of your new mortgage.
-(While most FHA loans require mortgage insurance for the entire loan term, any with a 90 percent LTV ratio can do away with it after 11 years.)
+You’ll pay an upfront premium of 1.75 percent of the loan amount, then an annual premium that ranges between 0.45 percent and 0.80 percent of the loan amount, depending on the length of your new mortgage.
+(While most FHA loans require mortgage insurance for the entire loan term, you can do away with it after 11 years if you make a down payment of at least 10 percent.)

 - Occupancy and property requirements: The home must be your primary residence, and you’ll need to have lived in the property for at least the last 12 months.
 If you just moved in six months ago, you’ll need to hang tight before thinking about a cash-out refinance.